icinganalysis/icinganalysis.github.io/content/NACA-TN-3143.md

 determined for several values of ice density.
 The results obtained are presented herein and are combined with information from several sources to make possible a more complete evaluation of the thermal conductivity of ice over the entire range of ice density.
-The in- vestigation was conducted in a 3.84- by 10-inch tunnel at the NACA Lewis laboratory.
+The investigation was conducted in a 3.84- by 10-inch tunnel at the NACA Lewis laboratory.

 Reference 2 is:

 - Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
 NACA-TN-3104, 1954.
     > review: [NACA-TN-3104]({filename}NACA-TN-3104.md)